-- 13.2 The Complainant must start the Appeal by providing to at least one Council member a written, signed statement, accompanied by any evidence upon which the Complainant relies. - 13.3 The Complainant must make best efforts to promptly provide a copy of the Appeal and the supporting evidence to all potentially affected Candidates.
+- 13.2 The Complainant must start the Appeal by providing Chief and Council a written, signed statement, accompanied by any evidence upon which the Complainant relies.
+This Appeal may be delivered to the Band Administration Office in person or by Registered Mail. - 13.3 The Complainant must make best efforts to promptly provide a copy of the Appeal and the supporting evidence to all potentially affected Candidates.